-With the intention to create remedy and contribute to peaceful coexistence between the stakeholders, SADRI and GIZ in DRC are bringing together the various actors involved in a space for exchange, dialogue and debate around the management of the mining sector.
-The session will focus on successes of multiactor-engagement as an impetus for peace and economic development.
+What is necessary to create remedy and contribute to peaceful coexistence between the stakeholders?
+What are successful approaches of SADRI and GIZ in DRC for inclusive partnerships and bringing together the various actors involved in a space for exchange, dialogue and debate around the management of the mining sector?

 What are successes of multi-actor-engagement as an impetus for peace and economic development that can be multiplied?